exercism/go/exercises/concept/weather-forecast-client/.docs/instructions.md

 # HTTP client

-After you have successfully created an HTTP server to respond to client requests, you now need to develop an HTTP client that can send a request and return the server's respond.
+Now that you have successfully created a weather server for the president, they need an HTTP client to be able to make queries and get responses.
+They have given you the following list of tasks to fulfill for your weather client:

-## Client

-The client is responsible to connect to the server via `ForecastClient` function, ask for the forecast, and return the result with any possible error that have occured.
+## 1. Create a WeatherClient type

+First, you need to create a Client type that must have three fields:

+- A `*http.Client` to hold the main http client
+- A `string` to hold the main server's base URL
+- A `time.Duration` to hold the timeout value for the client

+## 2. Create a function named NewWeatherClient

+Now you must define a function that gets all the required arguments and returns a new WeatherClient with the designated parameters.

+## 3. Create a method named todayWeatherQuery

+`todayWeatherQuery` gets a city name as its argument and returns the result.
+You must send a `GET` request and attach the name of the city to the main URL for making the query using the template below:
+`"baseUrl/?city={cityName}"`

+## 4. Create a method named futureWeatherQuery

+`futureWeatherQuery` gets a city name and an integer as its argument and returns the result for the city's weather in the future.
+You must send a `POST` request, send the integer to get the weather for n-th day in the future, and use the URL rule above.